Course Leaders: Caryn Carlson, Ph.D., & Michael Starbird, Ph.D.

 Check out this blog post by Teresa de Onis, an HDO Professional Seminar Participant and Strategic Marketer at Dell, highlighting some of the skills she gained by attending Flourishing in the Workplace.

-This course will present practical strategies for optimizing personal and employee performance via identifying and utilizing character strengths, regularly achieving a state of immersed involvement or flow, and creatively conceptualizing issues and solving problems.
-Participants will identify personally relevant areas for improvement or growth and work individually and in small groups to apply practical strategies presented in the course to enhance personal satisfaction and success both professionally and personally.
+This course presents practical strategies for optimizing personal and employee performance via identifying and utilizing character strengths, regularly achieving a state of immersed involvement or flow, and creatively conceptualizing issues and solving problems.
+Participants identify personally relevant areas for improvement or growth and work individually and in small groups to apply practical strategies presented in the course to enhance personal satisfaction and success both professionally and personally.

 Flourishing in the Workplace is one of the courses in HDO’s Thinking Smarter Certificate program.
 Learn more about the new Certificate Programs in Human Dimensions of Organizations.

 Lasting improvements in an individual or organization stem largely from using personal assets effectively.
 Drs.
 Carlson and Starbird describe the classification of strengths and the relationship between strengths and outcomes in various life domains.
 Participants attain a more refined understanding of their personal profile of strengths by taking an online questionnaire previous to the course or through a brief in-class Character Strengths questionnaire, and having an opportunity to discuss their strengths and explore methods to develop and apply them.
 Elements of flow are identified, along with interventions for increasing flow- and thereby productivity- in the workplace.